veikman/dmote-keycap/doc/print.md

 If the first layer of the skirt has an inward lip to it, that means your nozzle was too close to the print bed; trim that lip with a hobby knife.

-Try running `dmote-keycap` with a large error setting, e.g.
-`--error-body-positive -0.8`.
-Such a setting will make the walls thin.
-Compensate with a non-default `--skirt-thickness` setting, e.g. 1.5.
+If the problem persists, there are two parameters you can tweak:

+* `--skirt-space` puts the skirt further away from the switch and leaves it intact.
+* `--error-body-positive`, when set to a negative value, creates a block of negative space around the body of the switch, following the shape of the switch itself more closely than `--skirt-space`.

+The former parameter describes the ideal shape.
+The latter describes a common printer behaviour, not the ideal shape.
+The negative space created by the error parameter eats the skirt from the inside, specifically to compensate for printer inaccuracy.

+The two parameters do not interact with one another, nor with `--skirt-thickness`.
+If `--skirt-space` is much larger than the error parameter, the error parameter will have no effect.
+If, on the other hand, the error parameter is set to such a negative value that it does have an effect on the skirt, you may need to compensate by raising `--skirt-thickness`.
+Notice that extra skirt thickness, in turn, can cause neighbouring keys to collide.

+Finally, the two parameters work on different scales and in different directions.
+Decrementing `--skirt-space` by 1 brings skirt and switch 1 mm closer on every side, which decreases the width of the keycap by 2 mm on each side.
-Adjust those two settings with the knowledge that they work on somewhat different scales: Decrementing `--skirt-thickness` by 1 removes 1 mm from the outside of the skirt, while decrementing `--error-body-positive` by 1 removes 0.5 mm from the inside of the skirt.
-This is because the former parameter describes the ideal shape while the latter parameter describes a common printer behaviour, not the shape.
+Decrementing `--error-body-positive` by 1 removes 0.5 mm from the inside of the skirt, if there is no gap at all.

-Notice that extra skirt thickness, in turn, can cause very tightly placed neighbouring keys to collide.
+In general, if you want keycaps that are truly minimal, set `--skirt-space` to zero and `--error-body-positive` as close to zero as the quality of your printer will allow.
+If instead you prefer good-looking prints with even wall thickness, sacrificing key density, set `--error-body-positive` to zero and raise `--skirt-space` until your prints are no longer too narrow.

 #### The cap shrinks after printing